Hello, Forum! This is Aaron, your friendly neighborhood moderator (and a content writer/editor at CEA).

 - Making minor suggestions about points or sentences that I found unclear.

-- I don’t have time to run a full edit, but I may note typos that I happen to see.
+- I rarely have time for a full copyedit, but I may note typos I happen to see.

 - Sending your draft to other people who know more about the topic than I do, or otherwise seem like they’d give useful feedback.